SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/MemoryGameModel.md

 ### Card simple operations

-Next we need two API methods to flip a card and make it disappear when it is no longer needed in the game.
+Next we need two methods to flip a card and make it disappear when it is no longer needed in the game.

 ```
 MgdCardModel >> flip